netbox-community/netbox-plugin-tutorial/tutorial/step05-views.md

 Now for the moment of truth: Has all our work thus far yielded functional UI views?
 Check that the development server is running, then open a browser and navigate to <http://localhost:8000/plugins/access-lists/access-lists/>.
 You should see the access list list view and (if you followed in step two) a single access list named MyACL1.

+The first `access-lists` in the URL is the `base_url` we defined in `__init__.py`.
+The second is the path we defined in `urls.py`.

 :blue_square: **Note:** This guide assumes that you're running the Django development server locally on port 8000.
 If your setup is different, you'll need to adjust the link above accordingly.

 ![Access lists list view](/images/step05-accesslist-list.png)

 We see that our table has successfully render the `name`, `rule_count`, and `default_action` columns that we defined in step three, and the `rule_count` column shows two rules assigned as expected.

 If we click the "Add" button at top right, we'll be taken to the access list creation form.
-(Creating a new access list won'r work yet, but the form should render as seen below.)
+(Creating a new access list won't work yet, but the form should render as seen below.)

 ![Access list creation form](/images/step05-accesslist-form.png)